SreekarKutagulla/LancerAnalytics/README.md

 Currently, we are analyzing and running prediction models for specifically football, basketball, and baseball.
 Future sports for consideration are tennis, water polo, and/or soccer.

+# File Structure

+## Main
+The ```main``` folder serves to hold our code and is divided into sub categories based on the sport that we analyze.
+Within the sport folders are different aspects of that sport, where data is specially recorded and used for models and/or predictions.

+## Data

+The ```data``` folder is used to store all Excel and/or Google Sheet data that is used to collect **Hudl** data.
+The spreadsheets will most commonly have an XSLX file format, as R is able to read and properly store Excel sheet formats.